 Tsoureki (Greekstyle Sweet Brioche Bread) Sweet Mahlab Bread

-Very simply the smell of this baking makes my heart sing and I could literally eat the whole loaf myself especially if it’s fresh out of the oven.
-I remember my aunt always sending us home with freshly baked and frozen loaves every time we would visit her and the fresh one would be totally eaten before we got home.
-The ability to peel the tsoureki in layers is probably the best part and my favourite and a true testament to a perfect loaf.
+Tsoureki tastes gently sweetened, with a nice soft, fluffy texture especially fresh out of the oven.
+I cant resist tearing into a loaf out the oven.
+The ability to peel the tsoureki in layers is probably the best part and my favourite and a true testament to a perfect loaf and texture.
 It has delicious orange flavour undertones thanks to the orange zest in it along with some distinct warming spices - more on that below.
 It is irresistible and worth the effort to make it at home.